AdobeDocs/learning-manager.en/help/migrated/kb/auto-delete.md

 1. Log in as an **Administrator**.
 1. Under **Configure**, click **Settings **> **General**.
 1. In the General settings page, see for the option **Auto-delete Internal Users**.
-1. Click **Edit **to enter the number of days in the field, to auto delete a Learner if they have not accessed the system.&nbsp;
+1. Click **Edit **to enter the number of days in the field, to auto delete a Learner if they have not accessed the system.

    ![](assets/cp-autodelete-internal.png)